 "C'mon, Emma," said Shelly, and vigorously shook her travelling companion into wakefulness.
 "We've arrived!"

-Leaning over another passenger's shoulders, they strained to see the Swedish capital below through the porthole.
+Leaning over another passenger's shoulders, they strained to see the Swedish capital below through the cabin window.
 Though this was their second view of the country, they were absorbed by the excitement of it all, and behaved as though it was their first trip.
 Emma wondered what life would be like living permanently in a foreign country, even though as a young girl she had briefly lived in Belgium with her family.
 But that had been a very long time ago.

 Stockholm